-The 3D shape of a biological molecule can tell you a lot about what that molecule does – and how its biological activity might be altered, for example to treat a disease.
+Activities at EMBL Grenoble focus on integrated structural biology research, and on developing state-of-the art instrumentation, methods and services.
+The 3D structure of a biological molecule can tell you a lot about what that molecule does – and how its biological activity might be blocked or altered, for example to treat a disease.

 Scientists at EMBL Grenoble determine 3D structures of human and viral proteins to understand how they interact with the nucleic acids DNA and RNA.
 To do so, they work closely with instrumentation developers and colleagues across the European Photon and Neutron (EPN) science campus to obtain the best possible data from synchrotron X-ray diffraction or cryo-electron microscopy experiments.

-EMBL Grenoble is a key player in the Partnership for Structural Biology (PSB) through which the Grenoble European Photon and Neutron (EPN) Campus institutes – EMBL, the European Synchrotron Radiation Facility (ESRF), the Institut Laue-Langevin, and the Institut de Biologie Structurale (IBS) – provide a uniquely comprehensive range of structural biology platforms for sample production, sample characterisation and structure determination for both in house research and external users.
+The four institutes join forces in the Partnership for Structural Biology (PSB), which provides a uniquely comprehensive range of state-of-the-art structural biology platforms for sample production, sample characterisation and structure determination for both in house research and external users.

-Scientists at EMBL Grenoble have, via the PSB, access to a wide range of techniques, including molecular biology and biophysical instrumentation, negative stain and cryo-electron microscopy – including a top-end Polara electron microscope with K2 direct detector, and an F20 and T12 –, isotope labelling, nuclear magnetic resonance, neutron scattering, X-ray crystallography and small angle scattering.
-A confocal microscope with facilities for cross-correlation spectroscopy is available for live cell imaging.
+Scientists at EMBL Grenoble have, via the PSB, access to a wide range of techniques, including molecular biology and protein expression, biophysical instrumentation, negative stain and cryo-electron microscopy, isotope labelling, nuclear magnetic resonance, neutron scattering, X-ray crystallography, and small angle scattering and imaging.